tigerhawkvok/col-data-extractor/README.md

 ## TODO

-- Mixed filetypes in a directory can cause `concat_data.py` to intermittently crap out
 - the `[Y/N]` inputs can require the button to be pressed twice on some systems due to a behaviour change in Python 3.2
 - `clean_source_data.py` and `concat_data.py` needs to take in CLI arguments to be wholly called by script